 As Licensed Insolvency Trustees, it is our goal to support you through your financial problems and rid you of the fear of not meeting your debt obligations resulting in collection calls or possible wage garnishment.
-Our first goal is to review your unique situation and really listen to what is important to you.
-Then we look at such OPTIONS as debt consolidation, credit counselling, and creditor proposals to get you out of debt before considering if the bankruptcy option is right for you.
+Our first goal is to review your unique financial situation and really listen to what is important to you.
+Then we look at such OPTIONS as debt consolidation, credit counselling, and Consumer Proposals to get you out of debt before considering if the bankruptcy option is right for you.

 Bankruptcy in Canada is a legal proceeding administered under and governed by, the Bankruptcy and Insolvency Act (“BIA”).
 In Canada, only a Licensed Insolvency Trustee can perform or administer a bankruptcy proceeding.
 Assisting people through the bankruptcy process so they can obtain relief from creditors, and helping people obtain a fresh start is certainly the most rewarding part of what we do as Trustees.

 Filing for Bankruptcy is declaring to the Bankruptcy Court and your creditors that you are insolvent.
 The bankruptcy process will stop creditor calls, stop interest charges on your eligible debts, and release you from the legal obligation to pay those debts.

 Some debts are not covered under the bankruptcy guidelines (Bankruptcy and Insolvency General Rules) and will remain your legal obligation to pay throughout your bankruptcy and after as set out by the bankruptcy rules.
 These debt obligations include any debts arising from court imposed fines, penalties, and restitution orders, default on a bail bond, alimony, child and spousal support, and student loans if the bankruptcy occurs within seven years of ceasing to be a full or part-time student.